4.7· 3 reviews

 How it works

-Days begin early with meditation practice—6:00 AM typically.
+Days begin early with sitting meditation — 6:00 AM, when the mountain forest is barely light.
 The morning session builds the day's container.
-You will sit for 45 minutes, then have guidance and questions.
+You sit for 45 minutes, then receive guidance and space for questions.

-Late morning offers another sit—often self-directed.
-You practice what was taught, or simply sit and observe your mind.
+Late morning offers walking meditation through forest trails, then another sitting session — often self-directed.
+You practise what was taught, or simply sit and observe your mind.

 Midday

 Dinner arrives simply.
-Evening brings the final sit—typically shorter, deeper, more introspective.
+Simple mountain food eaten in silence.
+Evening brings the final sit — typically shorter, but notably deeper and more spacious.

-By day three or four, your mind begins to stabilize.
-The chatter quiets.
-What remains is spacious and clear.
+By day three, your mind begins to stabilise.
+The compulsive chatter quiets.
+What remains is spacious, clear, and surprisingly warm.
+This is what you came for.

 Flexibility